Yelvertoft: Demography

 According to the figures obtained at the Census 2001 there are 851 people living in the village, in a total of some 356 houses.

 Facilities

 Yelvertoft has three churches (Anglican, Congregational, Roman Catholic), a primary school, a butcher's shop/delicatessen, a public house, an Equestrian centre and many small businesses.

 Recreational facilities are mainly centred around the village hall and comprises a sports field with cricket and football pitches, a pocket park, children's play area, skate park and a basketball court.

+Fieldside Covert is a woodland near the village.
+It covers a total area of 6.11 ha.
+It is owned and managed by the Woodland Trust.